facebook/fresco/docs/01-gotchas.md

 You are completely free, of course, to use the same resourceID in multiple hierarchies and views.
 Android will create a separate instance of each Drawable for each view.

+#### Do not control hierarchy directly

+Do not interact with `SettableDraweeHierarchy` methods (reset, setImage, ...).
+Those are to be used by controller only.

 #### Don't set images directly on a DraweeView

 Currently ```DraweeView``` is a subclass of Android's ImageView.
 This has various methods to set an image (such as setImageBitmap, setImageDrawable)